mattlokes/onash2/docs/index.md

 You can follow the guide on [Hardkernel](https://wiki.odroid.com/odroid-h2/application_note/install_ethernet_driver_on_h2plus).
 The process is very much a chicken and the egg sort of situation, compiling a network driver without a network driver was tricky.

-I tried USB tethering, but with an iPhone i just couldnt get it to work without installing packages which is also tricky without a network connection.
+I tried USB tethering, but with an iPhone i just couldnt get it to work without installing packages, which is also tricky without a network connection.

 I ended up setting up an QEMU VM running the Ubuntu Server 20.04 LTS image on another machine i have, then compiled the driver on there.
 It was surprisingly easy to do but probably not for a beginner.